greenrobotllc/codefrog-help/help/common/server-management.md

 - Check server logs for SSH errors
 - Verify terminal is enabled in server SSH config

-See [Troubleshooting](/help/mas/troubleshooting) for more detailed troubleshooting guidance.
+See platform-specific troubleshooting guides for more detailed troubleshooting guidance.

 ## Use Cases